MOET2025/trifork-opgave/README.md

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.3.6.

-This is a code project made by Mathilde Ørsted Toft for Trifork.
+This is a code project made for Trifork.
 The project has a frontpage where users can get a random picture of a dog, and choose to adopt it.
 Adopted dogs are shown in the dogkennel.
 Users can also choose to give adopted dogs up for adoption again, removing them from the dogkennel.

 ## Running the project